bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Year 0 is invalid
 ```

 - It doesn't matter how many nested levels or messages/codes the [error output](#error-output) has.
-If any of the inner validation rule indicates failure, the entire related scope returns a single message passed to `WithMessage`.
+If any of the inner validation rules indicates failure, the entire related scope returns a single message passed to `WithMessage`.
   - If there is no error - there is no [error output](#error-output), and of course, no message as well.

 ``` csharp